Jacobventer/iot_environmental_data_pipeline/readme.md

 ## Operational Scenario
 Environmental sensors are deployed throughout the Kungwini municipality and collect measurements at regular intervals.

-The municipal environmental team operates the pipeline every 6 hours to load newly collected telemetry data into the system.
+The municipal environmental team runs the pipeline every 6 hours to load newly collected telemetry data into the system.
-During each execution, the new sensor data is processed in batches of 10,000 records and the dashboard is updated with the latest environmental alerts, monitoring information and health indicators.
+During each execution, the new sensor data is processed in batches of 10,000 records to reduce memory usage, improve performance and maintain processing stability when handling large datasets.
+The dashboard is then updated with the latest environmental alerts, monitoring information and health indicators.

 The generated dashboard allows city planners to:

-Monitor environmental conditions
+- Monitor environmental conditions
-Review environmental alerts
+- Review environmental alerts
-Identify sensors requiring investigation
+- Identify sensors requiring investigation
-Monitor data quality
+- Monitor data quality
-Monitor processing health
+- Monitor processing health
-Dispatch maintenance or investigation teams when required
+- Dispatch maintenance or investigation teams when required

 This system is intended as an environmental information service and not as a real-time emergency response system.